 One arm dumbbell rows – 2×6-8 work sets + 2×10-12 back-off sets

-Even naturals can train every day as long as the intensity and volume are programmed adequately.
+Even naturals can train every day as long as the intensity and the volume are programmed adequately.

 Everyday training comes with the following problems:

 Have you ever heard of the couples married for 25 years who don’t even talk to each other anymore?
 Do you want this to happen to your love for the iron?
-Train every day.
+If the answer is yes, train every day.
 By month 3, you will hate it.